Home Birth Supplies List

 Though birth will happen no matter what, some important supplies can help your team support you in safe and comforting ways.
 Your midwife may provide a birth kit or direct you toward one, or you’ll need to gather your own supplies individually.
 Here’s a home birth supply list you can start with, then check with your care provider to make sure you’ve got what you need.

-Home Birth Supply List
+Home Birth Supplies List

 The things you might think of for a hospital bag - clothes, phone chargers - are already at home.
 So you might not need a hospital bag for the labor, but you still need to gather supplies.
 Your midwife may or may not require all of the supplies below.
 The list should be a really good place to start!